How to Access and Use the Energy Management Dashboard

 Toggle the opt-in setting next to Sustainability Early Access to enable this feature for your entire organization.

-You must first enable the Energy Management feature through the Early Access program, as outlined in the Before You Begin section.
+You must first enable the Energy Management feature through the Early Access program, as outlined in the Prerequisites section.

 -